diku-dk/futhark-ci/self-hosted-runner.md

 ### Setup
 Go to the Futhark repository then navigate from Settings $\to$ Actions $\to$ Runners and then click the [New self-hosted runner](https://github.com/diku-dk/futhark/settings/actions/runners/new) button.

-Inside here save the token `XXXXXXXXXXXXXXXXXXXXXXXXXXXXX` found in to configure box from the command `./config.sh --url https://github.com/diku-dk/futhark --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXX`.
+Inside here save the token `XXXXXXXXXXXXXXXXXXXXXXXXXXXXX` found in the command `./config.sh --url https://github.com/diku-dk/futhark --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXX` inside the configure box.
-Now put the [runner.py](runner.py) script into the folder where the runner will be stored.
+Now put the [runner.py](runner.py) script into the folder where the runner will be stored and ran.
 To setup and start the runner the script will be executed with the three following flags.
 ```
 python3 runner.py --token {token} --name {name} --labels label0,label1,label2,...
 ```
-An example setup is if a runner with a token `XXXXXXXXXXXXXXXXXXXXXXXXXXXXX`, name `test` and labels `cuda,opencl,multicore` would be.
+An example runner could have a token `XXXXXXXXXXXXXXXXXXXXXXXXXXXXX`, name `test` and labels `cuda,opencl,multicore` which would result in the following command.
 ```
 python3 runner.py --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXX --name test --labels cuda,opencl,multicore
 ```
 The name of the runner and its labels can be seen [here](https://github.com/diku-dk/futhark/settings/actions/runners) when it is setup.
-The idea with the labels is it makes one able to specify what benchmark the runner should perform by `runs-on: [label]` in the action workflow.
-Considering the last  example an example could be `runs-on: [cuda]`.
+The idea with the labels is it makes one able to specify what benchmarks the runner should perform by `runs-on: [label]` in the actions workflow.
+Considering the last example the label `cuda` could be used like sos `runs-on: [cuda]`.

 **When the runner is setup it will print the** `pid` **of the self-hosted runner process.** To check if the runner is active check [here](https://github.com/diku-dk/futhark/settings/actions/runners), on this page the runners status can be seen.
+Another thing to note is the flag `--url` can be used to change the repository by setting it to the url of another repository.

 ### Starting the runner
 In case the self-hosted runner stops execute the command.
 ```
 python3 runner.py --start
 ```
 This command can also be used to restart the runner.
-When the runner has started the runner will put its log inside a log.txt file with the current date in the.
+When the runner has started the runner will put its log inside a log.txt file with the current date in the name.

 ### Removal
 When removing the runner go [here](https://github.com/diku-dk/futhark/settings/actions/runners) and click the three dots on the right side of the status of the runner that will be removed.
-Here the command can be found the command.`./config.sh remove --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
-Now execute the command with token from before.
+Here the command `./config.sh remove --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXX`, use the token to execute the folloing command with token from before.
 ```
 python3 runner.py --remove XXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```